kishuni/speedfuns/undertale/pacifist.md

 Say that `No` and `Even less` to the questions in the Colored Block puzzle room.

+If you get the BARK BARK attack from Greater Dog, you can skip it by running into the dog at the bottom.

 ## Snowdin Town

 Purchase the `Manly Bandanna (50 GOLD)` in the Shop.
 Don't equip it yet.